 “I love hearing about the lives of FOP community members, their challenges, successes and failures, and unmet opportunities where we can help,” he said.

 The IFOPA is thankful for the incredible generosity of our monthly donors.
 Please help us reach our goal of reaching 100 monthly donors in 2021 at ifopa.org/monthly_giving.
-For more information, contact Community Fundraising Manager Cathryn Roys at [email protected].
+For more information, contact Fundraising and Special Projects Manager Cathryn Roys at [email protected].